ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 - “My productivity is derailed by other people/interruptions/unexpected things happening”

-If you have every thought along these lines during your PhD work, know that **you are not alone**: Many TEL doctoral students have experienced more than one of these throughout their PhD, and many more will.
+If you have ever thought along these lines during your PhD work, know that **you are not alone**: Many TEL doctoral students have experienced more than one of these throughout their PhD, and many more will.
 Now that we have dispelled some of the "impostor syndrome" that these thoughts often bring (no, it is not that you are particularly unfit to do a PhD!), let's look at some solutions.

 #### General practices to foster a sense of progress